 The Bureau complied with this requirement by conducting a program-specific risk assessment for the Civil Penalty Fund.
-IPIA's periodic review requirement mandates that agencies complete a program-specific risk assessment at least once every 3 fiscal years to evaluate whether the programs may be susceptible to improper payments.
+IPIA periodic review requirement mandates that agencies complete a program-specific risk assessment at least once every 3 fiscal years to evaluate whether the programs may be susceptible to improper payments.
+The Bureau conducted an improper payments risk assessment of the Bureau's disbursement program related to the Civil Penalty Fund for FY 2018.

 In addition, our review of the risk assessment found that the Bureau considered all seven risk factors that may make a program or activity susceptible to significant improper payments as required by IPIA to ensure that the Civil Penalty Fund is not susceptible to significant improper payments.

 The seven risk factors include:

-- 1. whether the program or activity is new to the agency - 2. the complexity of the program or activity reviewed - 3. the volume of payments made through the program or activity reviewed - 4. whether payments or payment eligibility decisions are made outside of the agency, such as by a state or local government - 5. recent major changes in program funding, authorities, practices, or procedures - 6. the level, experience, and quality of training for personnel responsible for making program eligibility determinations or certifying that payments are accurate - 7. significant deficiencies in the audit report of the agency or other relevant management findings that might hinder accurate payment certification
+- 1. whether the program or activity is new to the agency - 2. the complexity of the program or activity reviewed - 3. the volume of payments made through the program or activity reviewed - 4. whether payments or payment eligibility decisions are made outside of the agency, such as by a state or local government - 5. recent major changes in program funding, authorities, practices, or procedures - 6. the level, experience, and quality of training for personnel responsible for making program eligibility determinations or certifying that payments are accurate - 7. significant deficiencies in the audit report of the agency or other relevant management findings that might hinder accurate payment certification.